 But while quizzes may help with short term memorization, the effects may not translate into long term learning.
 Quizzes improve performance if they directly precede a test (Faghihi et al., 2014; Whitman, Tanzer, and Nemec, 2019), but do not correlate with any significance with longer term improvements in assessment performance (Sanchez, Langer and Kaur 2019; Stachowski & Hamilton 2019).
 Competitive quizzing, while fun, does not seem to have impact beyond the next test.

 Interestingly, timed competition and point loss actually lower engagement and interest from struggling learners.
 Failure in quizzing may confirm feelings of inferiority and performance anxiety.
-If quizzes are run too quickly or too enthusiastically, learners with exceptionalities who need processing time may also be excluded.
+If quizzes are run too quickly or too enthusiastically, learners who need processing time may also be excluded.
 If questions are not read aloud, at an appropriate pace, it may exclude learners with language processing or visual support needs.

 The most directly observable benefit of gamified quizzing is an improvement in learners’ intrinsic motivation to study.

-- removing time constraints, allowing time for processing;
+- removing time limits;

 - bringing in variety in the quizzing activities;